Nissan's Ghosn re-arrested, chances of imminent bail dashed

 The Ghosn case has put Japan’s criminal justice system under international scrutiny and sparked criticism for some of its practices, including keeping suspects in detention for long periods and prohibiting defense lawyers from being present during interrogations, which can last eight hours a day.

-Ghosn’s arrest has marked a dramatic fall for a leader once hailed for rescuing Nissan from the brink of bankruptcy.

-It has also shaken the Renault-Nissan-Mitsubishi alliance, with Nissan Chief Executive Hiroto Saikawa calling for changes to weaken Renault SA’s (RENA.PA) control.
+The case also marked a dramatic fall for the leader of the Nissan-Renault-Mitsubishi alliance who was once hailed for rescuing Nissan from the brink of bankruptcy.
+Nissan Chief Executive Hiroto Saikawa has since called for changes to weaken the clout of controlling shareholder Renault SA (RENA.PA).

+Documents seen by Reuters showed that some discussions about compensating Ghosn out of the public eye were not confined to Nissan, but also included Renault executives.

+While Nissan ousted Ghosn from his role as chairman shortly after the initial arrest, Renault has so far not replaced him.

+A Nissan spokesman declined to comment on the re-arrest, saying only that the internal investigation was ongoing and expanding into new areas.

-Reporting by Kiyoshi Takenaka, Ritsuko Ando, Tim Kelly, Linda Sieg; Writing by Ritsuko Ando; Editing by Alison Williams and Christopher Cushing
+Reporting by Kiyoshi Takenaka, Ritsuko Ando, Tim Kelly, Linda Sieg and Malcolm Foster; Writing by Ritsuko Ando; Editing by Stephen Coates and Christopher Cushing